sebastianrichter711/PAUM-projekt/README.md

 ```

 ## Available options in the app
+- Main widget:
+    - calendar,
-- Main widget: calendar, info about today's number of steps, plot presenting number of steps in the last week, stats presenting:
+    - info about today's number of steps,
+    - plot presenting number of steps in the last week,
+    - stats presenting:
+        - number of calories burned today,
+        - distance walked today,
+        - today's cardio minutes,
-number of calories burned today, distance walked today, today's cardio minutes and last measurements of: body temperature, blood glucose and heart rate
+        - last measurements of: body temperature, blood glucose and heart rate.
-- Track number of steps, calories and distance (stats for today, current week and showing average number of steps/calories and average distance per day in a current week)
+- Track number of steps, calories and distance (stats for today, current week and showing average number of steps/calories and average distance per day in a current week).
-- Track life parameters: heart rate, blood glucose and body temperature (plots for each parameter presenting data from the past week with the option of adding a measurement)
+- Track life parameters: heart rate, blood glucose and body temperature (plots for each parameter presenting data from the past week with the option of adding a measurement).
-- Track length of sleep (plot presenting the length of sleep in the past week with the option of adding a measurement)
+- Track length of sleep (plot presenting the length of sleep in the past week with the option of adding a measurement).
 - BMI calcuator

 ## Technologies